drmikesamy/multiurls/README.md

 ## Getting Started

+1. This project runs on a LAMP stack.
+2. The file named dbinstallSQL.txt contains the SQL to recreate the MySQL database for this project.
-This project runs on a LAMP stack.
-The folder named 'config' goes outside the root directory as it contains the MySQL database login details - when you move it make sure you change the reference in index.php.
-The file named dbinstallSQL.txt contains the SQL to recreate the database locally.
+3. The folder named 'exampleconfig' goes outside the root directory, or in a password protected directory, as it contains the MySQL database login details in plain text - when you move it make sure you change the include reference in index.php.

 ### Prerequisites